What is this project for?

 Why do we spend our work / study time doing these activities?
 Because we are glad if it helps people.
 Not only that, it is a pleasure to let people know the utility of our field through this kind of cooperation.
 Our member’s research areas are computer vision, human-computer interaction, virtual reality, machine learning, and more.
 We are very happy if we can make you interested in the work we do.

-- Rei Kawakami (The University of Tokyo)
+- Rei Kawakami (Tokyo Institute of Technology/Denso IT Laboratory)

 - Wen Shao (The University of Tokyo)